hathibelagal-dev/instantpolyglot/docs/eng/Czech.md

 1. Nominative (1. pád):
    - Used for the subject of a sentence
-   - Predicate noun after the verb "to be"
+   - Predicate noun after the verb “to be”
    Example: **Petr je student** ('Petr is a student')

 2. Accusative (4. pád):